-- b.
-Utilize the LOC and CIA information from the Medicaid TPA to complete certain portions of CNA prior to initiating a visit with the participant/member. - c.
-Have knowledge that while the MCO is responsible for the annual CNA visits and the Consultant assists the participant with the annual Mi Via waiver LOC assessment process (which requires the TPA to conduct an in-home assessment of long-term HCBS needs), the MCO and Consultant are encouraged to coordinate the CNA visits and LOC in-home assessment at the same time in order to reduce the burden to the participant/member and the participant's family.
+- 4. Have knowledge that while the MCO is responsible for the annual CNA visits, the Consultant assists the participant with the annual Mi Via waiver LOC assessment process (which requires the TPA to conduct an in-home assessment of long-term HCBS needs).
+The MCO and Consultant are encouraged to coordinate the CNA visits and LOC in-home assessment at the same time in order to reduce the burden to the participant/member and the participant's family. - 5.
+Utilize only the physical health and behavioral health portion of the MCOs' Comprehensive Care Plan for members who are receiving home and community based services through the Mi Via waiver.